juanrmn/localStorage-tools/README.md

   max_items Max number of items to store var_name Var name in localStorage

-It can be used as a dictionary with key-value pairs. **Functions**:
+Functions:
   * set(key, value)
     `value` must be serializable by JSON.stringify method.
   * get(key)
     If `key` does not exists, returns null
   * del(key)
-    Delete the item associated with the key
+    Delete the item associated with the `key`
   * get_all()
     Returns a copy of the stored dictionary